vippsas/vipps-report-api/api-guide/settlement.md

 ## Entry type reference

-Users of this API has to account for the possibility of more entry types being added in the future.
+Users of this API must account for the possibility of more entry types being added in the future.
 Such new entry types will not cause upgrade of the API version.